 End Sub

-➤ From the above image, the code’s sections,
+➤ From the above image, the code’s sections are as follows:

 Step 2: After the macro insertion, click on the Macro Button to save the Excel content in PDF and error handle if any error occurs.
 The macro brings up the device directory to offer the location to save the PDF file.